hse-aml/natural-language-processing/Docker-tutorial.md

 ## Troubleshooting

-### Verify your Docker installation by running "Hello World" application.
+### Verify your Docker installation by running "Hello World" application
 - Run `docker pull hello-world`.
 You should see a message that ends with “Status: Downloaded newer image for hello-world:latest”.
 - Run `docker run hello-world`.
 You should see a message that starts with